-Balsamic vinaigrette salad dressing is a classic oil and vinegar dressing.
-It is tart, tangy, flavorful, and only takes a few minutes to make.
+Balsamic vinaigrette is a classic oil and vinegar salad dressing.
+Tangy, flavorful, and ready in minutes with a handful of simple ingredients.

-The best part about this recipe is that it's not fussy.
+The best part about making balsamic vinaigrette is that it's not fussy.
 You are welcome to eyeball your ingredients instead of pulling out the measuring cups.
-Yes, this recipe is very forgiving and easy.
+Yes, this recipe is very forgiving and easy!